rachejazz/rachejazz.github.io/index.md

 # My Social Engagement
 ### Always give back to the community.
 So here I go.
-*	**AWS Community Builer**
+*	**AWS Community Builder**
-(MARCH 2022 - MARCH 2023)<br>
+(MARCH 2022 - MARCH 2023) and again (MARCH 2024 - MARCH 2025)<br>
-Selected as part of AWS 2022 Cohort while I learn more about Cloud based on AWS paid credits and getting a free attempt on my certification.
+Selected as part of AWS 2022 and 2024 Cohort while I learn more about Cloud based on AWS paid credits and getting a free attempt on my certification.
 Contributed to the Cloud Community by writing blogs and arranging meetups.

 *	**GHC Scholar and OpenSource Mentor 2021** (SEPTEMBER 2021 - DECEMBER 2021)<br>